ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 Then turn off Fast BLE. <br>
 Option Z toggles between the long and short packages.&nbsp; Settings are stored in the SPIFFS space from the Arduino Nano ESP32

+## ! = Show NTP, RTC and DS3231 time
+!  will display the NTP, RTC and DS3231 time as they are stored in the clock  in the clock.
+The DS3231 time module must be installed and being used to show a realistic time.
+Same as & option but this option will not update from the internet NTP server but only shows the time.

+## = Selftest
+Sending a # will start the clock self test.
+This is convenient to check if all the words in the clock a functioning.

+## % = Switch between SK6812 and WS2812 LED strip
+With this option the used LED strip can be changed.
+The clock is equipped with on of these to types of LED strips.
+A Reset of all settings by sending a R in the menu will not change the LED strip selection.

+## @ = Reset MCU
+@ will restart the MCU.
+This is handy when the SSID, et cetera are changed and the program must be restarted.
+Settings will not be deleted.

+## & = Get and stores NTP time in RTC and DS3231 time
+&  will get the NTP time immediately from the internet and stores it in the RTC clocks.
+This option is convenient to force the clock to get the proper NTP time.
+In other cases the program will check the time running in the clock and on the NTP server so now and then and update the RTC clocks.
+The DS3231 time module must be installed and being used to show a realistic time.

+## 123456 Set time in RTC module
+Enter the time as 152300 hhmmss.
+Same as T152300 Changing date and time only works when a DS3231 RTC module is attached.

 ## Compilation and uploading